zllang/renderdoc/docs/how/how_edit_shader.rst

 .. _shader-processing-tools:

-Each graphics API has a native shader format - for D3D11 and D3D12 this is DXBC bytecode, for Vulkan this is SPIR-V bytecode, and for OpenGL this is GLSL shader text.
+Each graphics API has a native shader format - for D3D11 and D3D12 this is DXBC bytecode as well as DXIL on D3D12, for Vulkan this is SPIR-V bytecode, and for OpenGL this is GLSL shader text.
 Additionally it's possible for the bytecode shaders to contain embedded debug information with the original source code and compilation settings.

 When editing a shader RenderDoc will display the original source if available, but otherwise it will attempt to invoke a shader processing tool to decompile the bytecode into a usable form.
 Multiple tools can be configured :ref:`in the settings window <shader-processing-tools-config>` and several for SPIR-V processing come with RenderDoc by default.
 If no tool is available RenderDoc displays a generated stub or default disassembly as a starting point.